MeganSpeaks/Mod4_Challenge/README.md

 ## Results
 - How is the district summary affected?
-  The percentage passing math went up from 75.0% to 85.7% The percentage passing reading went down from 85.8% to 74.8% The percentage of overall passing went down from 65.2% to 64.9%
+-- The percentage passing math went up from 75.0% to 85.7% -- The percentage passing reading went down from 85.8% to 74.8% -- The percentage of overall passing went down from 65.2% to 64.9%
 - How is the school summary afefcted?
-  The school summary was only affected for Thomas High School's data.
+-- The school summary was only affected for Thomas High School's data.
 - How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?
-  After replacing the ninth graders' math and reading scores, Thomas High School remained the top 2 school.
+-- After replacing the ninth graders' math and reading scores, Thomas High School remained the top 2 school.
 - How does replacing the ninth-gradd scores affect the following:
-- - Math and reading scores by grade
+-- Math and reading scores by grade
-    Thomas High School would not have a reading score or math score for 9th grade.
+---Thomas High School would not have a reading score or math score for 9th grade.
-- - Scores by school spending
+-- Scores by school spending
-    The scores by school spending remain unchanged.
+--- The scores by school spending remain unchanged.
-- - Scores by school size
+-- Scores by school size
-    The scores by school size remain unchanged.
+--- The scores by school size remain unchanged.
-- - Scores by school type
+-- Scores by school type
     The scores by school size remain unchanged.

 ## Summary